Access to psychotherapy

 1. A Government commitment to provide a genuine choice of talking therapies through primary and secondary care NHS services across the four nations.

-2. Action to avoid over-reliance on an underfunded voluntary sector in providing key mental health services in the wake of COVID-19.
+2. Action to avoid over-reliance on an underfunded voluntary sector in providing key mental health services.

-3. People with complex mental health needs to have access to longer-term therapies, instead of being funnelled through Improving Access to Psychological Therapies (IAPT) services designed for mild to moderate difficulties.
+3. People with complex mental health need to have access to longer-term therapies, instead of being funnelled through NHS Talking Therapies for Anxiety and Depression services designed for mild to moderate difficulties.

-4. Health Education England (HEE) to commit to rectifying the proportionate underrepresentation of Dynamic Interpersonal Therapy, Counselling for Depression, Couples Therapy and Interpersonal Therapy in IAPT services in England as part of the expansion promised in the NHS Long Term Plan.
+4. A commitment to rectifying the proportionate underrepresentation of Dynamic Interpersonal Therapy, Counselling for Depression, Couples Therapy and Interpersonal Therapy in NHS Talking Therapies services in England as part of the expansion promised in the NHS Long Term Plan.

-5. Funded trainee places in IAPT for non-Cognitive Behavioural Therapy (CBT) practitioners.
+5. Funded trainee places in NHS Talking Therapies services for non-Cognitive Behavioural Therapy (CBT) practitioners.

 6. Action to diversify the NHS workforce as a priority.